revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Leader is to perform the task of all read and write requests for the partition, whereas Followers passively replicate the leader.
+Leader perform the task of all read and write requests for the partition, whereas Followers passively replicate the leader.

-Hence, at the time of Leader failing, one of the Followers takeover the role of the Leader.

 </details>
 </blockquote>